 \subsection{Online Model Selection}

-In this subsection we introduce the online model selection problem, setting the stage for a variant of cross-validation tailored for the online setting.
+In this subsection, we introduce the online model selection problem, setting the stage for a variant of cross-validation tailored for the online setting.

-So far we have only considered the batch setting, where the fitting algorithm $\hat f$ takes in a static dataset $\D_n$ of an arbitrary sample size $n$ and outputs $\hat f(\D_n)\in\mathcal F$.
-The online setting, which becomes increasingly popular in large-scale machine learning, differs from the batch setting with profound algorithmic and computational consequences. \begin{definition}[Online Estimator] Let $\X$ be the sample space of a single data point and $\mathcal F$ a parameter space.
-An online algorithm $\hat f=(\hat f_n:n\ge 1)$ is an infinite sequence of mappings such that \begin{enumerate} \item [(a)] $\hat f_1:\X \mapsto \mathcal F$ \item [(b)] For $i\ge 2$, $\hat f_i:\mathcal F\times \X \mapsto \mathcal F$\,. \item [(c)] After obtaining $\hat f_i$, the sample point $\{X_j:j\le i\}$ and previous estimates $\{\hat f_j:j<i\}$ are not used again by the algorithm in the future. \end{enumerate} \end{definition} An online estimator $\hat f=(\hat f_i:i\ge 1)$ takes in a (possibly infinite) stream of sample points $(X_i:i\ge 1)$ in $\X$, with an initial estimate $\hat f_0$, and updates the estimate from $\hat f_i$ to $\hat f_{i+1}=\hat f_{i+1}(\hat f_i, X_{i+1})$ after seeing the $(i+1)$th sample point ($i\ge 0$).
-Part (c) ensures that the online algorithm satisfies the ``single-pass'' property, meaning that the sample points and estimates are only processed at the time of sampling and will not be stored.
-This does not exclude the popular Polyak averaging estimate that outputs the final estimate as the average of $(\hat f_i:i\ge 1)$, because we only need to store the current average estimate, which takes a constant storage space.
+So far, we have only considered the batch setting, where the fitting algorithm $\hat f$ takes in a static dataset $\D_n$ of an arbitrary sample size $n$ and outputs $\hat f(\D_n)\in\mathcal F$.
+The online setting, which becomes increasingly popular in large-scale machine learning, differs from the batch setting with profound algorithmic and computational consequences. \begin{definition}[Online Estimator] Let $\X$ be the sample space of a single data point, and $\mathcal F$ a parameter space.
+An online algorithm $\hat f=(\hat f_n:n\ge 1)$ is an infinite sequence of mappings such that \begin{enumerate} \item [(a)] $\hat f_1:\X \mapsto \mathcal F$\,, \item [(b)] For $i\ge 2$, $\hat f_i:\mathcal F\times \X \mapsto \mathcal F$\,, \item [(c)] After obtaining $\hat f_i$, the sample points $\{X_j:j\le i\}$ and previous estimates $\{\hat f_j:j<i\}$ are not used again by the algorithm in the future. \end{enumerate} \end{definition} An online estimator $\hat f=(\hat f_i:i\ge 1)$ takes in a (possibly infinite) stream of sample points $(X_i:i\ge 1)$ in $\X$, with an initial estimate $\hat f_0$, and updates the estimate from $\hat f_i$ to $\hat f_{i+1}=\hat f_{i+1}(\hat f_i, X_{i+1})$ after seeing the $(i+1)$th sample point ($i\ge 0$).
+Part (c) ensures that the online algorithm satisfies the ``single-pass'' (or constant memory) property, meaning that the sample points and estimates are only processed at the time of sampling and will not be stored.
+This does not exclude the popular Polyak averaging estimate, which outputs the final estimate as the average of $(\hat f_i:i\ge 1)$, because we only need to store the current average estimate, which costs a constant amount of memory.